sabihoshi/RainfallApi/README.md

 - [Git](https://git-scm.com/) for cloning the repository
 - [.NET 8.0 SDK](https://dotnet.microsoft.com/download) for running the API

-1. Clone the repository
+1. Trust the development certificate by running the following command:
     ```shell
+    dotnet dev-certs https --trust
+    ```

+    > **Note:** This is only for development purposes.
+In a production environment, you should use a valid SSL certificate.

+2. Clone the repository
+    ```shell
     git clone https://github.com/sabihoshi/RainfallApi
     cd RainfallApi
     ```

-2. Run the API on your local machine (HTTPS)
+3. Run the API on your local machine (HTTPS)
     ```shell
     dotnet run --project ./RainfallApi/RainfallApi.csproj --launch-profile "https"
     ```